-Professor Schols serves in several scientific editorial boards and is a member of the Health Council of the Netherlands.
+Professor Schols serves on several scientific editorial boards and is a member of the Health Council of the Netherlands.

 Henry C. Lukaski

-Dr Lukaski is an adjunct professor in the Department of Physical Education and Exercise Science and Clinical Professor in Internal Medicine at the University of North Dakota, and a consultant to the biomedical industry in the United States and Europe.
-He retired as the Assistant Center Director and Supervisory Research Physiologist at the United States Department of Agriculture, Agricultural Research Service, Human Nutrition Research Center in Grand Forks, North Dakota.
+Dr Lukaski is an adjunct Professor in the Department of Physical Education and Exercise Science, and Clinical Assistant Professor in Internal Medicine at the University of North Dakota, USA, and a consultant to the US and international biomedical industry.
+He served for 28 years as Supervisory Research Physiologist, Research Leader and Assistant Center Director at the United States Department of Agriculture, Agricultural Research Service, and Human Nutrition Research Center in Grand Forks, North Dakota.

-He studies the interaction of physical activity and mineral intakes in humans, emphasizing iron, zinc, copper, magnesium, and chromium, to promote health and optimal physiological function/performance throughout life.
+His research focuses on the interaction of physical activity and micronutrients in humans, emphasizing iron, zinc, copper, magnesium, and chromium, to promote health and optimal function/performance.
 His work also includes development and validation of non-invasive methods to assess human body composition.
-He has published numerous technical publications in high quality, peer-reviewed scientific journals, book chapters, one book, invited editorials, professional policy statements for the American College of Sports Medicine, and presented invited lectures at universities, research institutes, and scientific and professional societies world-wide.
+He has published more than 150 technical publications in peer-reviewed scientific journals, 50 book chapters, 160 short communications and invited editorials, one book, professional policy statements for the American College of Sports Medicine, and presented invited lectures at more than 500 universities, research institutes, and scientific and professional societies world-wide.

-Dr Lukaski serves as a member of the Editorial Boards of Current Nutrition Reviews, British Journal of Nutrition, International Journal of Applied Sports Science, Nutrition, and CRC Series on Nutrition in Exercise and Sport, and an editorial consultant for a variety of peer-reviewed journals in physiology, nutrition, medicine and sport sciences.
-He is a past Associate Editor of Medicine and Science in Sports and Exercise, and a member of the Editorial Boards of the International Journal of Sport Nutrition and Journal of Nutrition.
-Dr Lukaski has served and continues to provide service and contributes as an advisor and consultant to many national and international health agencies and research organizations, including the National Academy of Sciences, National Institutes of Health, Food and Drug Administration, Department of Defense, National Aeronautic and Space Administration, Pan American Health Organization, the World Health Organization, and the International and US Olympic Committees.
+Dr Lukaski is currently a member of three, and a past member of five, editorial boards, and an editorial consultant for a variety of peer-reviewed journals in physiology, nutrition, medicine, and sport sciences.
+He has served and continues to provide service as an advisor in nutrition to many national and international health agencies and research organizations, including the National Academy of Sciences, National Institutes of Health, Food and Drug Administration, Department of Defense, National Aeronautic and Space Administration, Pan American Health Organization, World Health Organization, and International and US Olympic Committees.

-As an NIH pre-doctoral trainee, Dr Lukaski received his Master of Science and doctoral degrees in physiology and nutrition from the Pennsylvania State University, served as a post-doctoral research associate with the United States Department of Agriculture, Agricultural Research Service, and was a Visiting Scientist at the Brookhaven National Laboratory.
+As an NIH pre-doctoral trainee, Dr Lukaski received his Master of Science and doctoral degrees in physiology and nutrition from the Pennsylvania State University, USA.
+He served as a post-doctoral research associate with the United States Department of Agriculture, Agricultural Research Service, and was a Visiting Scientist at the Brookhaven National Laboratory, USA.